-(b) such supplies were, or are, liable to,-

-- prevalent in trade. - (i) integrated tax, in cases where according to the said practice, integrated tax was not, or is not being, levied, or - (ii) a higher amount of integrated tax than what was, or is being, levied, in accordance with the said practice, the Government may, the on recommendation of the Council, by notification in the Official Gazette, direct that the whole of the integrated tax payable on such supplies, or, as the case may be, the integrated tax in excess of that payable on such supplies, but for the said practice, shall not be required to be paid in respect of the supplies on which the integrated tax was not, or is not being levied, or was, or is being, shortlevied, in accordance with the said practice.
+Power not to recover Goods and Section 11 Services Tax not levied or short-levied inserted as a result of general practice.
+Notwithstanding anything contained Notwithstanding anything contained in this Act, if the Government is satisfied that- (a) a practice was, or is, generally prevalent regarding levy of central tax (including non-levy thereof) on any supply of goods or services or both; and (b) such supplies were, or are, liable to,- (i) central tax, in cases where according to the said practice, central tax was not, or is not being, levied, or (ii) a higher amount of central tax than what was, or is being, levied, in accordance with the said practice, the Government may, on the recommendation of the Council, by notification in the Official Gazette, direct that the whole of the central tax payable on such supplies, or, as the case may be, the central tax in excess of that payable on such supplies, but for the said practice, shall not be required to be paid in respect of the supplies on which the central tax was not, or is not being levied, or was, or is being, short-levied, in accordance with the said practice.